hindsighttt/Trackmania2020-TP-Hack/README.md

 While you're in a map you can

-    Press shift + t to teleport
+    Press shift + a to teleport
         It will pause the game
         Open the hack instance again
         Then input the coordinates